lukasleitsch/LinkAce/docs/v1/configuration/system-settings.md

 The cron token you can access or re-generate in the system settings is needed to properly authenticate your cron script against LinkAce, so no third party can trigger the scheduled tasks.

-Currently, the following things will happen
+Currently, the following tasks will be run:

+* LinkAce runs the [link check](/docs/v1/application/link-checks) and sends a notification if moved or dead links were found.
+* LinkAce sends requests to the Wayback Machine with all queued links, so they are backed up for later.

 ### Setting up the cron